harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 [Jekyll] allows you write your blog and website in [Markdown] (or other similar markup languages) in text files.
 With a simple build command [Jekyll] converts these into static html pages.

+There are other alternatives such as Hyde or WordPress, use google if you want to find out more.

 Since this tutorial is using [git] to store the blog and website, it leads to a simple work flow for creating a blog post: